seanmc84/is117collab/README.md

 rm- This command is basically a delete command.
 It is used to remove files and directories from the system.
 You would use this if you wanted to clear up some space and get rid of a directory that hasn't been used.
 You can also use it if you accidentally made a directory that you don't need.
 An example would be "rm Homework" which would remove the Homework directory after the files have been moved to a new directory.
 All the files inside this directory will also be removed.

+history- history command will show you all of your recent commands that have been entered into the command line.
+If you do not set a limit it will give you a list of 500 of the most recent used commands since you started the session.
+You would use this to see what commands you entered that may have caused an issue in your files.
+You can use it simply by just putting "history" in the command line or limit the list by doing "history 5" to show the last 5 commands entered.